kkdey/Logolas/README.md

 We would like to acknowledge Oliver Bembom, the author of `seqLogo` for acting as an inspiration and giving us the base through his awesome package, on which we developed this software.

-We would also like to thank Kevin Luo, Hussein -al Asadi, John Blischak and Alex White for helpful discussions.
+We would also like to thank Matthew Stephens, John Blischak, Kevin Luo, Hussein al Asadi and Alex White for helpful discussions.